Why Toddlers Scream And Ways To Stop

 4. Is there a difference between toddler screaming and tantrums?

 While dealing with a toddler screaming might be frustrating, know that it is a normal aspect of your child’s emotional development and will pass as your child grows.
 So keep calm and figure out what’s making your child scream.
-If your toddler is screaming at bedtime, they may be sick, afraid of the dark, suffer from separation anxiety, or just aren’t exhausted enough to sleep.
+Toddler tantrums at bedtime may be a sign that they may be sick, afraid of the dark, suffer from separation anxiety, or just aren’t exhausted enough to sleep.
 Therefore, addressing the underlying problem, such as establishing healthy rules and a steady routine, can help calm a screaming toddler.
 Consult a pediatrician if your toddler continues to scream despite your efforts.

 Infographic: Can Words Help Calm A Screaming Toddler?